yarisvt/tyk-docs/tyk-docs/content/developer-support/tyk-release-summary/overview.md

   - /release-notes
 ---

-Download the latest releases for our Tyk components.
-Links are provided to download docker images and source code ( where applicable for our open-source components).
-Detailed insights, including features, enhancements and bug fixes, can be found in our comprehensive release notes.
-These are a vital resource for developers evaluating upgrades.
+View the release notes for both our licensed and open source components.
+The notes contain detailed insights about features, enhancements and bug fixes, and are a vital resource for developers evaluating upgrades.